Taxation of Independent Contractors in Kenya

 Conclusion

 Becoming an independent contractor or freelancer in Kenya can be a rewarding career choice, but it comes with tax responsibilities.
 Understanding your obligations, maximizing deductions, and staying compliant with tax regulations are key to a successful and financially sound freelancing journey.
-By following the tips and guidelines outlined in this article, you can ensure that your freelance career remains not only fulfilling but also fiscally responsible.

-Written by Joseph Wachira
+Written by CPA Joseph Wachira

 The author is a senior Tax Consultant and can be reached via wachira@cleartax.co.ke